truefoundry/elasti/README.md

 # Getting Started

-Details on how to install and configure Elasti can be found in the [Getting Started](./docs/getting-started.md) guide.
+Details on how to install and configure KubeElasti can be found in the [Getting Started](./docs/getting-started.md) guide.

-# Configure Elasti
+# Configure KubeElasti

-Check out the different ways to configure Elasti in the [Configuration](./docs/configure-elastiservice.md) guide.
+Check out the different ways to configure KubeElasti in the [Configuration](./docs/configure-elastiservice.md) guide.

 # Monitoring